If you need a California truck accident lawyer, BD&J is here to help.

 How Can Liability Be Proven?

-In order to prove liability in a truck accident, using strong evidence, such as photos and videos of the accident (including dashcam footage), police reports, witness testimony, and medical reports detailing the injuries is key.
+In order to prove liability in a truck accident, using strong evidence, such as photos and videos of the accident (including dashcam footage), police reports, witness testimony, and medical reports detailing the injuries, is key.
+Truck cases may also rely on black box (ECM/EDR) data, driver logs tied to Hours of Service regulations, maintenance and inspection records, and other FMCSA-related compliance documents.

 Are There Any Laws for Truck Drivers to Promote Safe Driving?